If you are new to beekeeping, this article will prepare you for one of the most annoying aspects of beekeeping: Waking up to find you have no bees!

-For your bees to stick around and keep working, they have to have a queen or at the very least a queen cell they are tending.
+For your honey bees to stick around and keep working, they have to have a queen or at the very least a queen cell they are tending.

 Bees work.
 Their whole community is built around a queen.
 Take the queen away, and they have no purpose, so they up and leave in search of a new queen.

 There are very clear signals to look for that will indicate that either your bees are getting ready to swarm (off your property), or that they no longer have a queen to serve.

 Read the signs, and you will be able to intervene before they hit the road.

 One of the most important factors in the success of a beehive is having a healthy, active queen.
 The queen is responsible for laying eggs—up to 2,000 per day—and without her, the hive cannot survive.
 So, how can you tell if your hive has a queen?

 A surefire way to tell if your hive has a queen is by looking for evidence of eggs and brood.
 The brood is the stage between egg and adult bee, and it consists of three distinct types: larva, pupa, and capped brood.

 If you see eggs or any of the three stages of brood, it is a good indication that you have an active queen releasing pheromone and engaging in egg laying behaviors.

 Another sign of a healthy hive is population size.
 A single beehive can house up to 60,000 bees during the summer months.